junxit/us-congress-bills-114/metadata.md

 - 2015-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 3 (Roll no. 632). (text: CR 11/16/2015 H8169)
 - 2015-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 3 (Roll no. 632).(text: CR 11/16/2015 H8169)
 - 2015-11-18 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2016-05-18 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2016-05-18 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+Without written report.
+- 2016-05-18 — Committee on Environment and Public Works.
+Reported by Senator Inhofe without amendment.
+Without written report.
+- 2016-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 472.